mmailhos/cpu-bitcoin-miner/README.md

 This implementation integrates _getblocktemplate_ used for pool mining instead of _getwork_ as it is getting the standard with BIP 0023.

 ## Install & Run
-After cloning this repo, get the informations that you need from your BitCoin core client and set your own configuration in config.json:
+After cloning this repo, get the information that you need from your BitCoin Core Client and set your own configuration in config.json:
 ```
 {
     "user" : "user_name",